abdulazeez001/url-shortening-app/README.md

 # URL Shortening Application

 This application is built using AdonisJS, providing functionalities for user registration, login, logout, and link shortening.
 It also includes authentication and validations using Vine.
+You can test it live using this base url the follow the routes in the doc below https://url-shortening-app-c6h2.onrender.com

 ## Table of Contents